NikhilKukrety/2026_Automate_Ecommerce_App_End_to_End/README.md

 - Cucumber and TestNG Reporting Mechanism
 - CI Integration with Jenkins
 - Email Reporting to the team
+- Option to run browsers in Headless Mode

 Future Scope:
-- Cucumber Reports in Jenkins
+- Cucumber Report in Jenkins
-- Browser Headless Mode
 - TestNG.xml for Grouping

 Author: